 Carding: The carder is the heart of the mill.
 Carding brushes and aligns the fibres into a uniform woolen sliver or batt.
 Batts will average between 340g (wool) to 450g (alpaca) each.
 Slivers can be spun with little or no drafting required – they are like whispy roving.
 Short or slippery fibres may require blending with a small amount of wool to add stability.

 Pin Drafting: The pin drafter combs the slivers into a more consistent, easier-to-handle roving and is an absolute must prior to our spinning service.
 2 or 3 passes through the pin drafter is often required, especially when blending.

-Spinning: We can spin your wool, wool blend, exotic or exotic blends into singles, 2 or 3 ply yarn, in lace to bulky weight.
-(Our spinner may require some exotics be blended with a small amount of wool.)
+Spinning: We can spin your wool, wool blend or exotic blends into singles, 2 or 3 ply yarn, in lace to bulky weight.
+(Our spinner requires exotics be blended with wool.)
 Yards Per Pound (YPP) are approximate and are defined as:

 Medium – Bulky (Worsted – Bulky): 700 – 400 ypp

 Fine – Light (Sport to DK): 1100 – 1000 ypp